-The PMOC should routinely consider whether the project sponsor, or other project participants, have developed any new methods, practices or procedures, or changed or modified prior practices in a beneficial way.
+The PMOC should routinely consider whether the project sponsor, or other project participants, have developed any new methods, practices, or procedures, or changed or modified any prior practices in a beneficial way.

-If the PMOC or the project sponsor identifies Lessons Learned, these should be recorded in the Project Monitoring Report with a brief description of the lesson learned and its benefits.
-The ACOR may direct the PMOC to prepare a specific Lessons Learned report on one or more of the identified actions.
+If the PMOC or the project sponsor identifies lessons learned, these should be recorded in the Project Monitoring Report with a brief description of the lesson learned and their benefits.
+The ACOR may direct the PMOC to prepare a specific lessons learned report on one or more of the identified actions.